Healthy bread alternatives for breakfast and lunch May 14, 2020

 Lettuce wraps

-If wrapping is your thing, a crisp, fresh leaf of lettuce works perfectly for that coronation chicken you’ve got in the fridge… just snap the stem of a nice head of romaine lettuce, add your favourite ingredients and roll it up as you would a normal wrap.
+If wrapping is your thing, a crisp, fresh leaf of lettuce works perfectly for that coronation chicken or tuna mayo you’ve got in the fridge.
+Just snap the stem of a nice head of romaine lettuce, add your favourite ingredients and roll it up as you would a normal wrap – it really is that easy.

 Cabbage wrap

-Cabbage leaves work just as well, and anyone into their gut health will know that it’s a fantastic food for supporting your gut health.
+Cabbage leaves work just as well, and anyone into their gut health will know that it’s a fantastic food to keep things healthy.
 Not to forget collard leaves!

 We’re big fans of rolling up a nutrient-packed combo of grated carrot, avocado, quinoa and beetroot in a few of these for a healthy, refreshing lunch – hold the energy slump.